jeremyqzt/CvsPy/docs/01-Why.md

 How long (Threaded): 5.388963
 ```

 There is some random-ness to scheduling.
 I tried to minimize this by using a `RT-linux kernel` and both processes have a `nice` value of `19` (19 is the maximum).
+Below are some of the information aboiut my system setup.

 ```
 // uname -r